rnyameke/Getting-and-Cleaning-Data/CodeBook.md

 fBodyGyroMag
 fBodyGyroJerkMag

-The set of variables that were estimated from these signals are:
+The set of variables that were estimated from these signals and are still present in the tidy dataset are:

 mean( ): Mean value